johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 ### Limiting k-d tree Search Depth
 The nature of searching the k-d tree for points to add to the cluster is such that nodes in the tree will be visited multiple times unless something is done to mitigate those multiple visits.
 If it is known at a node in the k-d tree that this node and all the nodes below on both child branches have already been added to this cluster, there is no need to search those branches again.

 To achieve this, each cluster generated has a unique ID assigned at construction time.
 Each k-d tree node contains a set called the AllVisited set.
-During the recursive search, when a node is found to include the point in that node, the cluster ID is added to the node's AllVisited set but only if the two child nodes have that ID in their set.
+During the recursive search, when a node is found to include the point in that node, the cluster ID is added to the node's AllVisited set, but only if the two child nodes have that ID in their set.
 On return to the parent node, the return code indicates whether it is an AllVisited node for this cluster.

 On the downward traversal of subsequent searches, when the thread finds the cluster-ID it is working on in the AllVisited set, it returns without going down that tree branch.
 This goes a long way to keep the k-d tree cluster search from being N^2 complexity.

 ### Memory Allocation
 For the purposes of building the clusters, the k-d tree is an intermediate data structure that is destroyed at the end of the cluster-building process.
 The k-d tree will contain a k node for each point added to the MTDBSCAN.
-So for a large data set, the temporary memory taken by the k-d tree can be quite large, but worse it is allocated in small chunks, which are the node's size.
+So, for a large data set, the temporary memory taken by the k-d tree can be quite large, but worse, it is allocated in small chunks, which are the node's size.

 During performance tuning, I found that the time to delete all the nodes in the k-d tree was substantial.
 I believe that this was due to the memory allocator having to coalesce all the small per-node allocations.
 On some systems, such as in MSVC, that process took place at the time the node destructor was called.
 On other systems, such as g++ on Ubuntu, the coalescing seemed to happen in two parts, first when the node destructor was called and then again when a new large container, such as a std::vector, was allocated.